zuozhenggh/learning-library/developer-library/tomcat-to-oci/migrate-db/migrate-db.md

-# Migrate the on-premises database to Autonomous Database
+# Migrate the On-Premises Database to Autonomous Database

-## About This lab
+## Introduction

 In this lab, we will migrate the on-premises database to the Autonomous Database on Oracle Cloud Infrastructure.